eraofchaos/eraofchaos.github.io/units/Vampire.md

  **Unit Soul:** [ Vampire](/Items/unt_120/)

  **Unit description:** Life Drain: Drains the enemy unit's health, restoring its own.

+ **Unit second description :** Deals sizeable damage when it has more health than your enemies.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.